Great Work (Thelema): Tree of Life

 The path of attainment is largely defined by the Tree of Life.
-The aspirant begins in Malkuth, which is the everyday material world of phenomena, with the ultimate goal being at Kether, the sphere of Unity with the All.
+The aspirant begins in Malkuth, which is the everyday material world of phenomena, with the ultimate goal being at Kether, the sphere of Unity with Nuit.
 Through various exercises and practices, the aspirant attains certain spiritual and mental states that are characterized by the various sephiroth that ascend the Tree.
 Crowley considered a deep understanding of the Qabalah to be essential to the Thelemite.
 The practice of the Middle Pillar is especially important.